tompaana/intermediator-bot-sample/README.md

 * `CommandHandler`: The implementation of `IBotCommandHandler` interface in use.
 In case you want to replace the default implementation with your own, set it in `App_Start\WebApiConfig.cs`.
-* `IsAggregationSetIfRequired` is a boolean, read-only property.
-The value will be true, if aggregation is required and a valid aggregation channel exists or if aggregation is not required.
-Essentially this value will indicate whether the manager instance is ready to serve requests or not.

 #### Methods ####